gabinsane/multimodal-vae-comparison/README.md

 ## Unit tests

-We provide a set of unit tests to check whether any newly-added implementations meet the requirements and did not disrupt any of the existing functions.
-To verify that everything is implemented correctly, run:
+We provide a set of unit tests to check whether any newly-added implementations disrupt any of the existing functions.
+To run the unit test proceed as follows:

 ```
 cd ~/multimodal-vae-comparison/